Cymmer Colliery explosion: Trial

-At the Glamorgan Spring Assizes held in Swansea in March 1857, the judge, His Lordship Baron Watson, made his own position clear in his pre-trial address to the grand jury.
+At the Glamorgan Spring Assizes held in Swansea in March 1857, the judge, Baron Watson (Sir William Henry Watson), made his own position clear in his pre-trial address to the grand jury.
 Noting that the mine manager did not go underground, and that "no direct case of omission" had been brought against the other mine officials, he indicated that they could not be guilty of manslaughter.
 Nevertheless, the grand jury returned a "true bill" (indictment) against Jabez Thomas, Rowland Rowlands, and Morgan Rowlands, who were then tried on the charge of "having feloniously and wilfully killed and slain one William Thomas, on the 15th July, 1856".
 At the trial, it was reported that the judge made clear he sided with the defendants and thought the matter should not have come to court.

 At the conclusion of the trial, the jury complied with the judge's directions to acquit the defendants.
 To the deep distress and anger of the local mining communities, the final result of the legal proceedings was that the mine owner and his officials were exonerated from all blame.
 However, E. D. Lewis' analysis of the disaster concluded that:

 Possibly the legal processes of the time were insufficient to punish those who were culpable, but of the moral responsibility of owner and officials, even when judged against the background of their own time and place, there can be no question.